 We believe that trade agreements should never take priority over human rights.
 Nothing ever justifies torture.

-In a world where the President of the United States, Donald Trump, and other leaders say torture works, we must fight this dangerous message.
+In a world where former President of the United States, Donald Trump, and other leaders say torture works, we must fight this dangerous message.
 We stand with survivors and stand alongside them to defend human rights.